Header images courtesy of Mel Joulwan and Paleo Spirit. Updated January 1, 2018.

 Cacao (or 100% cocoa) is great when used as a savory spice (our Mocha Steak Rub, found in It Starts With Food, is a great example), but you can also feel free to add it to your coffee or tea, or brew it Crio Bru-style.
-But per the rules of the program, it’s not okay to add cocoa to dates and other fruits to make chocolate-y confections during your program.
+However, we highly discourage mixing cacao with dates, figs, or other fruits to make chocolate-y confections during your program.
 These only feed your Sugar Dragon, which is the opposite of what you want to do on a Whole30.

 Canola Oil: Yes, reluctantly (because sometimes, you have to dine out)

 While we don’t think vegetable oils are a healthy choice (understatement of the century), we don’t expressly rule them out on the Whole30.
 If we did, you’d never be able to eat outside of your own kitchen, because all restaurants use them in cooking.
 We wanted to create the healthiest program possible, but we also need it to be do-able for those who travel for business or pleasure, or simply want to dine out during the month.

 Tip: Eliminate the consumption of vegetable oils at home, even if you’re not on the Whole30, and make sure the rest of your diet is focused on the most nutritious choices possible, especially if you dine out frequently.

 While Carob is technically a legume, carob powder is generally made from the pod of the plant and not the seed.
 Since all of the potentially problematic parts are contained in the seed, it’s A-OK to eat parts of the plant other than the seed during your Whole30.

 These “seeds” aren’t the same botanical family of seeds that we eliminate with grains and legumes, so that makes them fine to eat during your Whole30.